Baltimore crisis: USS Baltimore incident

 On October 16, 1891, a mob attacked a group of sailors on shore leave from the cruiser USS Baltimore outside a bar in the Chilean port of Valparaíso after one of the American sailors spat on a picture of Arturo Prat, one of Chile's national heroes.
 Two sailors were killed and seventeen or eighteen were injured.

 The new Chilean government initially rejected American protests.
 It denied responsibility, and the foreign minister attacked the U.S. US President Benjamin Harrison demanded full satisfaction as a point of honor and demanded $75,000 in reparations.
 He issued an ultimatum and hinted at war.
 European powers favored Chile; they recognized American dominance in the region and did not intervene.
-Argentina and Peru, and to a lesser extent Brazil, had their own grievances against Chile and supported the U.S. Chile capitulated to Washington's terms, apologized, and paid $75,000 in gold.
+Argentina and Perú had their own grievances against Chile and supported the U.S. Chile capitulated to Washington's terms, apologized, and paid $75,000 in gold.
 Afterward it built up its navy and its European connections.